 4.10.1 Any person concerned that a student, staff member or other member of the USC community is operating in contravention of this or other University policies and procedures may report their concerns.

-4.10.2 Reports regarding staff conduct should be sent to the Director, Human Resources.
+4.10.2 Reports regarding staff conduct should be sent to the Director, People and Culture.
 Reports will be reviewed to determine whether the matter requires investigation or action under the appropriate policies and procedures and/or a response on behalf of the University.

-4.10.3 Staff members who believe they are being bullied, harassed, or discriminated against on social media channels may also address their concerns to the Director, Human Resources.
+4.10.3 Staff members who believe they are being bullied, harassed, or discriminated against on social media channels may also address their concerns to the Director, People and Culture.